 There used to be a time that people left bad managers, but what I am seeing a lot of now is people leaving bad cultures.
 When you have created a toxic environment, it decreases engagement, increases turnover, and creates other ills in the organization.
 I used the phrase “creating a toxic environment” because my thought is that if leaders do not step up to build a sustainable culture, you have created this monster.

 Senior leaders are the visible face of the organization.
 Their duty is to set strategic and cultural goals and steer the company in the right direction to achieve their vision.
 Through positive attitudes and actions, they can build a culture that involves and inspires all employees.

 Sixty percent of employees who have confidence in the abilities of senior leaders and think that senior leaders are moving the organization in the right direction are fully engaged.
 Employees want to be able to voice their opinions and to know that their opinions matter.
 Unsurprisingly, employees who say their company encourages open and honest communication are more engaged.
 They welcome the opportunity to share concerns and work together to find solutions.

 When employees feel they lack opportunities to express opinions or the environment has become toxic so they feel their voice is unheard, they tend to become unmotivated and start looking for the door.

 Senior leaders can further generate engagement in the workplace by promoting a spirit of teamwork and cooperation amongst themselves.
 This positive peer interaction at the senior level allows employees to witness a success model that should trickle down to the organization.

 Your culture can make or break you

 However, sometimes culture change is the right choice to make.
 If the culture is full of unhealthy practices, success will be difficult with any strategy.
-In this case, pursuing the hard work of culture change is paramount for long-term success.
-And there are times when a strategy is so compelling that to not evolve the culture to fit it is just plain short-sighted.
+In this case, pursuing the hard work of culture change is paramount to long-term success.
+And there are times when a strategy is so compelling that do not evolve the culture to fit it is just plain short-sighted.